Or, The Care and Feeding of the Two Types of Transsexuals

 A less obvious, but potentially counter productive consequence of mixing the two types is that the two types will compare and contrast their own experiences and motivations to negative effect.
 For the AGP type, they will be confronted with clear evidence that they do not live up to their idealization of “transsexuality” and femininity.
 Under such circumstances, envy and jealousy often arise, disrupting the goals of therapy.
 For the early onset type, having been incorrectly informed that that they are meeting with their peers, may look upon the, by stark contrast, masculine (in both appearance and behavior) AGPs and create a falsely negative and confusing impression of themselves.
 For both groups, the confusion caused by discussing essentially incompatible histories and goals will disrupt any hoped for process.
-In fact, anger and resentment on both sides may arise, as one group tries to deny obvious autogynephilic motivations and natural gender typicality, attempt to mimic the other’s history of gender atypicality and the other is required to pretend that their experiences are comparable lest they be seen as less than supportive.
+In fact, anger and resentment on both sides may arise, as one group tries to deny obvious autogynephilic motivations and natural gender typicality, attempt to mimic the other’s history of gender atypicality and the other is required to pretend that their experiences are comparable lest they be seen as less than supportive, potentially invoking angry, spiteful responses.
 One group will express their grief and anger about having been ill treated growing up for being naturally gender atypical, but expound on how transition has helped them be better accepted by society, while the other group complains that previously they held positions of respect but they now find that a transphobic society treats them worse for having attempted to live as women, but fail to pass.

 Even having separated the two groups, a common problem encountered by both types is that of muddled conflation of the two groups experiences and goals: